OBM Applied! Sponsors

 - Monitor the team members to complete the required courses; providing them the time to do so is important.

 - Submit the OBM Applied!
-Proposed Project Application form to FIT.
+Proposed Project form to FIT.
 As sponsors, you will serve an ongoing role throughout the project.
 For participants working together on one project submission, only one project application form is required.

 - Set expectations for course participants to hold time on their calendars for the online meetings.